ChromaticHQ/drupalorg-slack/README.md

 [![Remix on
 Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/drupalorg-slack)

-The `drupalorg-slack` Slack app uses Drupal.org's API to retrieve a number of data points that are relevant to an organization's [Drupal Marketplace](http://drupal.org/marketplace) rank and report it into your Slack workspace.
+The `drupalorg-slack` Slack app uses Drupal.org's API to retrieve several data points that are relevant to an organization's [Drupal Marketplace](http://drupal.org/marketplace) rank and report it into your Slack workspace.
 The data points include issue credit count, number of projects